tomasellis/darwint/README.md

 NODE_ENV=development
 ```

 You must have a Postgresql database running.

+Feel free to skip this if you have your DB url already.

 After setting up the .env, with Docker running in the background.
 Run:

 ```bash
 docker-compose up -d